JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 > For this tutorial, you are expected to have an understanding of Kotlin.
 Some knowledge about basic concepts in React
 > and Kotlin Coroutines may help understand some sample code but is not strictly required.
 >
-{type=tip}
+{type="tip"}

-## Set up your project
+## Create the project

 Clone the [project repository](https://github.com/kotlin-hands-on/jvm-js-fullstack) from GitHub and open it in IntelliJ IDEA.
 This template already includes all the configuration and required dependencies for all project parts: JVM, JS, and the common code.

 You don't need to change the Gradle configuration throughout this tutorial.
 So if you want to get right to programming, feel free to move on directly to the [next section](#create-a-simple-api-server).

-Alternatively, you can get an understanding of the configuration and project setup.
+Alternatively, you can get an understanding of the configuration and project setup in the `build.gradle.kts` file.
 Check out the sections below about Gradle structure to help you understand and prepare for other projects.

 #### Multiplatform Gradle Structure {initial-collapse-state="collapsed"}